-- Messrs.
-Dadgar and McJannet were elected as the designees nominated by the holders of common stock; - Mr. Solomon was elected as the designee nominated by the holders of Series B redeemable convertible preferred stock; and - Mr. Ford and Mses.
-St. Ledger and Zarmi were elected as the designees nominated by the holders of redeemable convertible preferred stock and common stock.
+Mr. Armon Dadgar and Mr. David McJannet were elected as the designees nominated by the holders of common stock;

+- Mr. Glenn Solomon was elected as the designee nominated by the holders of Series B redeemable convertible preferred stock; and - Mr. Todd Ford, Ms. Susan St. Ledger, and Ms. Sigal Zarmi were elected as the designees nominated by the holders of redeemable convertible preferred stock and common stock.

-Our voting agreement will be terminated in connection with this offering and the provisions of our certificate of incorporation by which our directors were elected will be amended and restated in connection with our adoption of an amended and restated certification of incorporation which will become effective in connection with this offering.
+Our voting agreement will be terminated in connection with this offering and the provisions of our certificate of incorporation by which our directors were elected will be amended and restated in connection with our adoption of an amended and restated certification of incorporation which will become effective in connection with the effectiveness of the registration statement of which this prospectus forms a part.
 The number of directors will be fixed by our board of directors, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws which will become effective in connection with this offering.
 Each of our current directors will continue to serve as a director until the election and qualification of their successor, or until their earlier death, resignation or removal.